leventelist/ham_hat/README.md

  * Inductive audio couplers to minimize GND loops.
 Up to 4kHz.
  * PWM controlled cooling fan
  * PTT from the PI
+ * RTC

 GPS antenna is not integrated in the device, so an external antenna connector is mounted on the PCB.

-The sound card is not included, and you have to use an external, cheap USB soundcard.
+The sound card is not included.
 I use [this](https://www.axagon.eu/en/produkty/ada-17) particular device with good results.
-I usually break the plastic housing, and solder a shielded cable directly to the audio interface (J105...J108).
+I usually break the plastic housing, and solder a shielded cable directly to the audio interface (J109).

+The GPS is needed for APRS and time synchronization.
+There is an onbard RTC to have some redundancy.

 ## Schematic